acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-2/README.md

 The Lawyer and Practice Areas content has been implemented according to the instructions.

 ### 3. Page Setup
 The Home, About and Contact content has been implemented according to the instructions.

-### 4. Template Setup
-Two or more parent templates have been overridden and the visual effect is noticeably different than the parent theme behavior.
+The primary navigation works as expected.

-### 5. Stylesheet Injection
+### 4. Stylesheet Injection
-External stylesheets have been successfully added to the site the visual effect of the CSS is noticeably different than the parent theme behavior.
+External stylesheets have been successfully added to the site to enhance the presentation of the website.
+The design can be minimal but adherence to basic UX principles is expected.

-### 6. Plugin Setup
+### 5. Plugin Setup
 The contact form, SEO and Google Map plugins have been implemented according to the instructions.

 ## Submission Instructions